keu/docs/astro/develop-project.md

 ### DAG Code Changes

-All changes made to the following files will be live in your local Airflow environment as soon as you save them to your code editor:
+All changes made to files in the following directories will be live in your local Airflow environment as soon as you save them to your code editor:

 - `dags`
 - `plugins`